wxj19880511/how-to-write-kibana-plugin/tr4-k4p-clock.md

 ## public/index.js
 - First get kibana plugin "tr-k4p-clock" module object
 - Then define a Angularjs controller.
 Angularjs controller controls how the html int it's scope will be phrased by IE.
+- All JavaScript files in the public folder of your plugin should be RequireJS (AMD) modules and must be wrapped in define(function(require) { ... }).

 ```js
  // Create an Angular module for this plugin